mercadopago/devsite-docs/guides/checkout-bricks/web-tokenize-checkout-v2-clientside.en.md

-# How to migrate from Tokenizer V2
+# How to migrate from Web Tokenize Checkout V2

 If your integration is using Web Tokenize Checkout V2, follow the steps below to migrate to Checkout Bricks.